-One of the best times for engineering students to study abroad is the summer after their freshman year.
-For this reason, freshmen in their first semester at the university are eligible to apply in their first semester as long as they are enrolled in at least three honors hours in their first semester on campus, apply for funds that same semester, and complete a total of six honors hours by the end of their second semester on campus.
-Students who wait to apply to the grant in the second or subsequent semesters must have completed six honors hours to be eligible to apply.
+One of the best times for engineering students to study abroad is the summer after their first-year year.
+For this reason, students in their first semester at the university are eligible to apply or study abroad funding for summer after their first-year year as long as they are enrolled in at least hour of honors coursework in their first semester on campus, and complete a total of six hours of honors coursework by the end of their second semester on campus.
+Students who wait to apply for grant funding in subsequent semesters must have completed six honors hours to be eligible to apply.
 Honors credit earned from AP courses do NOT count towards these minimum honors hours requirements.